ethan-ou/ethanou.com/content/articles/starting-blog.md

 But Web development was a different beast.
 I picked it up because I wanted a skill that was useful to other people, not as something for enjoyment.

-I fought my way through [introductory courses](https://www.freecodecamp.org/), learning HTML, CSS and JavaScript.
+I fought my way through [introductory courses](https://www.freecodecamp.org/), learning how to build basic websites before moving on to modern web development tools.
 I practiced those skills in small projects, open source contributions and even while working at a university.

 It was in that period of my life where I learnt about [static site generators](https://jamstack.org/).

 Since 2015, the Web had been slowly changing under my feet.
 The introduction of [new versions of JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) meant developers had great features to write complicated websites out of the box.
 [Front-end libraries](https://reactjs.org/) and [frameworks](https://vuejs.org/) gave way to web apps, making fully-fledged web applications possible for all.

 And somewhere in those fields of innovation, the static site generator was gaining traction.

-Instead of using a fully featured, complicated system like [Wordpress](https://wordpress.com/) or a closed-source website builder like Squarespace, a static site generator allowed you to build a website like it was the early 2000s, with a few modern tools to make things easier.
+See, up until the mid-2015s, most websites had to run on servers, since a live computer was required to generate pages of the site.
+This made maintaining websites a struggle.
+Anything from a crash on the server, to a viral article and even a targeted attack could bring the website down.

+Static site generators on the other hand, allowed you to generate your website *before* putting it online.
+This meant you never needed to worry about server issues, or live website crashes.

-Even though using a static site generator was complicated to start with, it solved a lot of the problems I'd faced when I tried to start my blog the first time in 2015.
+Even though adopting a static site generator was complicated to start with, it solved a lot of the problems I'd faced when trying to start my blog in 2015.

 For starters, hosting became a completely trivial problem.
 Static sites were so lean that [many hosting companies](https://www.netlify.com/) were able to [host your website for free](https://vercel.com/).
 No monthly subscription.
 No credit card.
 And the load times for your website were always blazing fast.

 You also had the benefit of two technologies that worked in tandem: [Markdown](https://www.markdownguide.org/), and [git](https://git-scm.com/) + [Github](https://github.com/).
-Markdown allowed you to write articles in an open-source, plain-text format that could survive for decades.
-And git allowed you to add your files to Github, giving you the power to try new ideas, track changes and keep a full history of your website, without worrying about losing something.
+Markdown allowed you to write articles in a format that was simple for humans *and* computers to read, and when combined with git + Github, gave me the freedom to try new ideas, track changes and keep a full history of the site while using one of the most battle-hardened tools in software development.

 Last but not least, static site generators forced me to commit to choices I could sustain for the next 5, 10 or 20 years.
 It made me think about the structure of the website, the ease of maintenance in the long-term and the technologies I wanted to go the distance with.